Let’s talk about happy endings—how to end your blog post.

 Get your mind out of the gutter people.
-I’m talking about your parting words, your closing line.
+I’m talking about your parting words, your closing line in your blog posts

 You get to the end of a blog post that you thoroughly enjoyed reading.
 It was well thought out, maybe inspired you to try something new, or it just made you chortle so hard that coffee shot out your nose and straight onto your phone.